Skip to content

 Life Insurance

-Make UIU owner of policy as well as beneficiary.
+Make UIU the owner of the policy as well as the beneficiary.

-Benefits to you: Income tax deduction for gift of policy and any premium payments you continue to pay
+Benefits to you: An income tax deduction for the gift of policy and any premium payments you continue to pay

 When you choose to name Upper Iowa University as the policy owner and beneficiary, you receive an immediate federal income tax charitable deduction.